Want to enjoy nature, but you’re stuck at home? Here are some of our favorite nature staycation ideas to enjoy the great outdoors from home.

 It’s for everyone who loves the wind in their face, the dirt under their feet, and the adrenaline that comes when you climb a mountain.

-This is for the vacation plans that went awry, the spur of the moment hikes that will have to wait.
+This is for the vacation plans that go awry, the spur of the moment hikes that will have to wait.

-No matter why you’re stuck at home, whether it’s injury, family emergencies, natural disasters, or because the world was told to pause and rest inside, know that it’s okay to take some time to mourn the adventure that was put on pause.
+No matter why you’re stuck at home, whether it’s injury, family situations, or because circumstances in the world throw you a curve ball, know that it’s okay to take some time to mourn the adventure that was put on pause.

 But once you’ve taken a moment to be sad, start looking for a way to bring your adventurous spirit closer to home.

 This post is a collection of my favorite nature staycation ideas.
-It’s how I’ve been spending my time at home while I wait for my next chance to go exploring.
+It’s how I spend my time at home during those times when I can’t explore farther afield.

 Nature Staycation: Start a Garden or Buy a Flower